2022 - 2023 Admissions Into Year 7

 1. Looked after or previously looked after children.

-2. Children with a brother or sister already at the school, who will still be in attendance, including in the sixth form, in September 2019, where a brother/sister is defined as: having the same two natural parents; having one common parent; having a ‘step’ sibling relationship; legally adopted or fostered by the same parent(s).
+2. Children with a brother or sister already at the school, who will still be in attendance, including in the sixth form, in September of the relevant year, where a brother/sister is defined as: having the same two natural parents; having one common parent; having a ‘step’ sibling relationship; legally adopted or fostered by the same parent(s).